Dashboard views

 Inline editing

 Click any editable cell to modify it.
-Changes are queued as pending and trigger a schedule preview automatically.
-You can make multiple edits before reviewing the combined preview in the Schedule panel.
+Changes are queued as pending and trigger a plan preview automatically.
+You can make multiple edits before reviewing the combined preview in the schedule sidebar.

 Note: Edits are not saved immediately.
 They queue as pending changes.
-Review the impact in the Schedule panel and click Apply to commit, or Discard to throw them away.
+Review the impact in the schedule sidebar and click Apply to commit, or Discard to throw them away.

 Scope: Must vs. Nice